tjwkura5/retail-banking-app-deployed-elastic-beanstalk/README.md

 * **Elastic Beanstalk:** We utilized Elastic Beanstalk, a PaaS offering from AWS, to simplify deployment and management of the application.
 It allows focusing on application code rather than server infrastructure.

 * **Deployment Challenges:** We encountered issues related to module import paths during deployment.
-Resolving this involved simplifying the directory structure and including only essential files in the deployed package.
+Resolving this involved simplifying the directory structure by removing the top level directory.